erickrr-bd/VulTek-Alert/README.md

 - Allows you to start, restart, stop and get the status of the Telk-Alert-Agent service.

 # Requirements
-- CentOS 8 (So far it has only been tested in this version)
+- CentOS 8 or RedHat 8 (So far it has only been tested in this version)
 - Python 3.6
 - Python Libraries
   - requests